Dobefu/DLiteScript/docs/content/docs/standard-library/strings/replaceAll.md

 +++
 title = 'strings.replaceAll'
 linkTitle = 'replaceAll'
-description = 'Replaces all occurrences of a substring.' weight = 0 draft = false
+description = 'Replace all occurrences of a substring.
+Find and substitute all matching text patterns in strings for global replacements.
+Part of the strings namespace.' weight = 0 draft = false
 +++